huggingface/blog/tf-serving-vision.md

 ```

-Our REST API is -
+The REST API is -
 `http://localhost:8501/v1/models/vit:predict` following the specification from
 [here](https://www.tensorflow.org/tfx/serving/api_rest#predict_api).
 By default,
 this always picks up the latest version of the model.
-But if we wanted a
+But if you wanted a
-specific version we can do: `http://localhost:8501/v1/models/vit/versions/1:predict`.
+specific version you can do: `http://localhost:8501/v1/models/vit/versions/1:predict`.

 # Querying the gRPC Endpoint

-While REST is quite popular in the API world many applications often
+While REST is quite popular in the API world, many applications often
 benefit from gRPC.
 [This post](https://blog.dreamfactory.com/grpc-vs-rest-how-does-grpc-compare-with-traditional-rest-apis/)
 does a good job comparing the two ways of deployment. gRPC is usually
 preferred for low-latency, highly scalable, and distributed systems.

 There are a couple of steps are.
-First, we need to open a communication
+First, you need to open a communication
 channel:

 ```py